-For some of us, change is exciting; for most people, change is something to fear and for others, change is terrifying and they will reject it.
+For some of us, change is exciting, For most people, change is something to fear and for others, it’s terrifying and they will reject change.

 We’ve reviewed some of our biggest change projects – from government restructures to climate adaptation, health reforms, new planning schemes, new infrastructure projects and organisational culture change projects – and we’ve identified 10 reasons people reject change.

 1. No one knows why the change is happening

 Maybe it’s time pressure or confidentiality or just a lack of communication, but we sometimes forget to clearly explain why change has to happen.